stevenrskelton/stevenrskelton.github.io/_posts/2024-04-16-job-queue-management-zio-scope.md

   This allows work in-progress to count towards the item uniqueness.
 Re-adding work that is already in-progress will be rejected by the queue.
 - Popping from the queue is a blocking operation
-  There is no need to poll the queue for new items, consumers can stream items and fetch batches using thread-safe operations.
+  There is no need to poll the queue for new items, all consumers can stream items and fetch batches using thread-safe operations.
 - There is no [dead-letter output](https://en.wikipedia.org/wiki/Dead_letter_queue)
-  Items which cannot be processed are returned to the queue by the Scope exception finalizer.
+  Items which cannot be processed are returned to the queue by the Scope finalizer.

 ### Class Interface